Date posted: 03/27/2018

-The Case Manager (CM) is responsible for working with tenants towards comprehensive physical and emotional health and independence by incorporating client centered service planning and provision.
-The CM integrates clinical counseling and case management services that emphasize recovery and wellness, personal growth and housing stability, and foster independence.
-This position will work as a member of an interdisciplinary team in supportive housing serving young adults aged out of foster care.
+The Case Manager (CM) is responsible for working with clients towards comprehensive physical and emotional health and independence by incorporating client centered service planning and provision.
+The CM integrates clinical counseling and case management services that emphasize recovery and wellness, personal growth, housing stability, and fosters independence.
+This position will work as a member of an interdisciplinary team in supportive housing for formally homeless individuals coping with issues related to physical health & wellness, mental illness and substance use.
 The CM reports to the Program Director.
+This position is exempt.

 - Provide integrated counseling and case management services that effectively engage tenants and promote personal growth and wellness, housing stability and accomplishment of service plan goals on an ongoing basis.

-- Effectively engage and work with a diverse caseload including young adults with histories of trauma, foster care, homelessness and mental health issues.
+- Effectively engage and work with a diverse caseload of formerly homeless individuals living with physical health and wellness needs, mental health and substance use issues.

 - Work as a collaborative member of the team ensuring all tenants have access to high quality services in a safe and compassionate community.

 - Participate in and facilitate weekly clinical case conferences including intake meetings.

 - Develop and implement programming that address larger community trends and needs.